tradecloud/tradecloud-docs-api-v2/api/tools/postman.md

 # Postman

-This shows how to use the [Postman API Client](https://www.postman.com/product/api-client) to explore and test the Tradecloud API.
+This page shows how to use the [Postman API Client](https://www.postman.com/product/api-client) to explore and test the Tradecloud API.
 For more information about how to use Postman in general, see the [Postman documentation](https://learning.postman.com/docs/postman/launching-postman/introduction/).

 ## Importing the Tradecloud Postman Collection